 How We Help

-Susan called our Helpline distraught and desperate for answers.
-She learned her 11-year-old daughter Emily was being sexually abused by a family friend.
+Susan called the Helpline looking for answers.
+She learned her 11-year-old granddaughter Emily, whom she was raising, was being sexually abused.
 Stunned and panic-stricken, Susan didn’t know what to do to get help for Emily.
-Our Helpline Specialist suggested several options and resources, including places where Emily could receive treatment and mental health services.
-We also referred Susan to her district attorney who made an arrest the following day.
+We suggested several options and resources, including places where Emily could receive treatment and mental health services.
+We also referred Susan to her district attorney to begin the process of pressing charges.

-Our Parent Helpline is uniquely positioned to help parents like Louisa and Susan.
+Our Parent Helpline is uniquely positioned to help pepple like these.
 With an extensive database of programs and resources, we help families explore their options and connect them to sources of help.
-Beyond simply making referrals, we call agencies on behalf of families, research alternative courses of action, and help families consider their personal supports that can provide informal help.
-These measures assure that parents who have taken that critical first step toward help are heading down a path that leads to a solution.
+This assures that parents and caregivers who have taken that critical first step toward help are heading down a path that leads to a solution.

 Service Provided: Information & Referral